CPL-UW/c576s22-a04-game-ai-Clare-Stumpf/README.md

 Apologies for the mess.
 YMMV.

 I can't think of anything better or more creative right now, and I should have started earlier.
 It doesn't work properly.
-I've been super busy this week and have been having a pretty bad week. :( That's not an excuse, though.
+I've been super busy this week and have been having a pretty bad week. :( That's not a good excuse, though.

 Brute Searching All Possible End Positions, and Scoring Them.
 The best score gets chosen as the move.
 Scoring is as follows:
 1. Creating a hole (includes open holes where t-spins and stuff could theoretically go): -4 per hole created